lfbn/base-model/README.md

   * isFloat
   * isString
   * isBoolean
-* Model to array and JSON conversion, preserving hidden attributes.
+* Model to array and JSON, preserving hidden attributes.
 * Define attributes using arrays of data.
 * Can define, when validation fails, if an exception is thrown.
 * Can define if data should be validated or not.